Szilard Engines as Quantum Thermodynamical Systems: Engine Design

-After insertion and measurement, the barrier is released and free to move, such that the particle expands the volume it inhabits, and the reset operation is performed.
-Since the demon starts in memory state $A$, if the particle is found on the partition's left, the demon does nothing.
-If the particle is found on the right side, the demon is in state $B$ and it must reset its state to $A$.
-In terms of the informational states of the joint system this action is described by a C-NOT gate \cite{Niel11a}, correlating the left/right measurement outcome with the the upper/lower informational state of the demon:
+Without loss of generality, we take the demon's reference (initial) state to be $A$.
+Thus, if the particle is found in macrostate $L$, the \DEM need not update its memory state; it does nothing.
+If the particle is found in position mesostate $R$, though, the demon updates its memory state to mesostate $B$.
+The informational mesostates of the joint system resulting from this action is described by a CNOT gate \cite{Niel11a}, correlating the left-right measurement outcome with the demon's upper-lower informational mesostate:

+Then, the barrier is released and allowed to move (right or left) contingent on the \DEM memory state ($A$ or $B$), respectively.
+In this way, energy is extracted from the heat bath by the support of the wave-function expanding to fill the whole volume.
+Finally, the composite system is reset to its original state $A$ to prepare the engine for a new cycle.
+Figure \ref{fig:QSEOperation} also shows the joint system's informational states.

-Figure \ref{fig:QSEOperation} gives a visual representation of the overall thermodynamic cycle and the informational states of the joint SUS + demon system.
-There are two relevant features to call out here.
-First, the system and demon operate as a joint quantum system.
-Second, the latter controls the barrier's position and $\gamma$ controls the demon's informational states.
-With this setup, the thermodynamic analysis can be carried out, allowing us to explore the interplay between the thermodynamic costs of the various cycle stages as a function of $\delta$ and $\gamma$.
-(Details are found in Ref. \cite{Ashr20b}.)
+There are two relevant features to call out.
+First, the \SUS and \DEM operate as a joint quantum system.
+Second, $\delta$ controls the barrier's location and so the \SUS mesostate.
+Similarly, $\gamma$ controls how the position mesostate maps into the \DEM informational mesostates.
+With this setup, the thermodynamic analysis can explore the interplay between the resource costs and information processing during the cycle stages as a function of $\delta$ and $\gamma$, respectively.